hplgit/odespy/README.do.txt

 differential equations (ODEs).
 There is also some support for Differential Algebraic Equations (DAEs).

+===== How do I install Odespy? =====

+The complete package:

+!bc sys
+Terminal> sudo python setup.py install
+!ec
+If you face problems with compiling the Fortran parts of Odespy, try skipping all Fortran code:

+!bc sys
+Terminal> sudo python setup.py install --no-fortran !ec

 ===== Contents of Odespy =====

 Odespy features the following collection of numerical methods and